Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Gettysburg Campaign series list.
 A significant historical date for this entry is July 1, 1778.

 Location.
 39° 50.261′ N, 77° 15.1′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Marker is at the intersection of Chambersburg Pike (U.S. 30) and Meredith Avenue, on the right when traveling east on Chambersburg Pike.
+It is at the intersection of Chambersburg Pike (U.S. 30) and Meredith Avenue, on the right when traveling east on Chambersburg Pike.
 Near the west entrance to the Gettysburg National Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

-Photographed By Bill Coughlin, October 7, 2007
+Photographed by Bill Coughlin, October 7, 2007

 7. Gen. John Reynolds